73nko/datadog/README.md

 - I wanted to add storybook to have a small system design view of the UI components.
 But the testing takes me longer I though.
 - I would like to add more testing.
 Add E2E tests with cypress would be cool.
 - I would like to add a react custom hook to save data in the local storage and save the user theme selection
+- I didn't add a linter or prettifier.
+It's running the default typescript linter but it would be great add more lint rules.
+- In a real world app, I would had added a CI pipeline integration.
 - It would be great to add a custom hook to show notifications in the tab title so we could notice a new alarm had been fired even when the user is not in the application tab.

+### Consideration

+I've been using git for development but I have deleted the folder before zipping it.
+Then I realized that maybe you wanted to see how I work with git.
+Sorry, but it was too late.
+I can say that I know how to work with gitflow and I'm very tidy with the commits

 </details>